Hungarian Turanism: The role of the Habsburgs

-In Hungary, discourse on the prehistory of the Hungarians remained fully scientific up until the Hungarian Revolution of 1848 and the 1848-49 War of Independence, but after the bitter experiences of the war and the defeat, everything got political overtones.
+In Hungary, discourse on the prehistory of the Hungarians generally lacked the political meanings up until the Hungarian Revolution of 1848 and the 1848-49 War of Independence, but after the bitter experiences of the war and the defeat, many phenomena received new political overtones.

 "… the Sun went down into a sea of blood.
 The night of immeasurable grief fell on Hungary; her noblest powers were broken.
 Even the gates of scientific institutions became closed…"

 "…a Nap vértengerbe áldozott le.
 Magyarországra a mérhetetlen gyásznak éjszakája borult; legnemesebb erői törve voltak.
 Még a tudományos intézetek kapui is bezárultak…"

 (Herman Ottó: Petényi J. S. a magyar tudományos madártan megalapítója. p.
 39.)

 Hungary's constitution and her territorial integrity were abolished, and her territory was partitioned into crown lands.
 This signalled the start of a long era of absolutist rule.
 The Habsburgs introduced dictatorial rule, and every aspect of Hungarian life was put under close scrutiny and governmental control.
 Press and theatrical/public performances were censored.

 German became the official language of public administration.
 The edict issued on 1849.X.9.
 (Grundsätze für die provisorische Organisation des Unterrichtswesens in dem Kronlande Ungarn), placed education under state control, the curriculum was prescribed and controlled by the state, the education of national history was confined, and history was educated from a Habsburg viewpoint.
 Even the bastion of Hungarian culture, the academy was kept under control: the institution was staffed with foreigners, mostly Germans and ethnic Germans, and the institution was practically defunct until the end of 1858.
 Hungarians responded with passive resistance.
 Questions of nation, language, national origin became politically sensitive matters.
 Anti-Habsburg and anti-German sentiments were strong.
 A large number of freedom fighters took refuge in the Ottoman Empire.
 This resulted in renewed cultural exchange, and mutual sympathy.
 Turks were seen by many as good allies of the Hungarian cause.
 Such was the atmosphere, when Vámbéry traveled to Constantinople in 1857 for the first time.

 "It should happen and it will happen - I encouraged myself with this, and did not hurt me other problems, just this one: how could I get a passport from the strict and suspicious Austrian authorities, and exactly to Turkey, where the Hungarian emigration resided, and, as was believed in Vienna, made rebellious plans tirelessly."